sifrr/sifrr/packages/server/sifrr-server/README.md

 ## How to use

 Do `npm i @sifrr/server` or `yarn add @sifrr/server` or add the package to your `package.json` file.
+And `npm i uNetworking/uWebSockets.js#v15.11.0` or `yarn add uNetworking/uWebSockets.js#v15.11.0` to install uWebSockets, which is a peerDependency needed.

 ## Api